trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 #
 <h1 align="center"><b><i>Install Unbound</b></i> </h1>

-> **Note**
+> [!TIP]
-Before installing other DNS resolvers, it is a good idea to turn off <a href="https://www.freedesktop.org/software/systemd/man/systemd-resolved.service.html">systemd-resolved</a> DNSStubListener(<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/issues/27">issue#27</a>).
+> Before installing other DNS resolvers, it is a good idea to turn off <a href="https://www.freedesktop.org/software/systemd/man/systemd-resolved.service.html">systemd-resolved</a> DNSStubListener(<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/issues/27">issue#27</a>).

 `OPTIONAL:` Installing via the package manager is the easiest option with automatic updates and stable versions.
 The downside is that it can be outdated for some distributions or not have all the compile-time options included that you want.<br>**Building and compiling** Unbound yourself ensures that you have the latest version and all the compile-time options you desire<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Build-Unbound-from-source"><b>🔗click here🔗</b></a>.